feifanz/LinkedinCrawler/README.md

 3. Need chromedriver(http://chromedriver.chromium.org/), there is one at '/LinkedinCrawler/server/static',replace it if the      current one doesn't work
 4. Run 'python LinkedinCrawler/server/test/test_crawler.py' to see how it works

-*notice Crawler may trigger the linkedin verification mechanism.
+*notice: Crawler may trigger the linkedin verification mechanism.
 To solve this problem, you can set your own account at        parameters.py, and run 'python /LinkedinCrawler/server/crawler/verify.py' to simulate the verification process, and restart the Crawler.
 If it still doesn't work, you need login the Linkedin account at browser, and pass the robotic test.

 # Cluster module, location
 locate at '/LinkedinCrawler/server/cluster'